ietf-wg-asdf/SDF/sdf.md

 Thing:
 : A physical item that is also made available in the Internet of Things.
-  In SDF, they are modelled using Property, Action, and Event definitions.
   The term itself is used here for Things that are notable for their interaction with the physical world beyond interaction with humans;
   a temperature sensor or a light might be a Thing, but a router that